 Ensuring proposal success

 Your pursuit should start by researching what it will take to win.
-Sales should not just be about having “a relationship” with the customer and finding out whatever you can about the pursuit.
+Sales should not just be about having “a relationship” with the customer and randomly finding out anything you can about the pursuit.
 Sales should use relationship marketing and intelligence gathering to discover what it will take to win.
 All the deliverables and progress reviews for the sales process should build toward being able to articulate this in the ways needed to win the proposal.
 They provide the input you need to create valid proposal quality criteria.

 Then you need a review process that ensures your quality criteria are reliable by making sure that:

-• Everyone is on the same page and that how you have defined what it will take to win reflects the best knowledge available throughout your entire organization.
+Everyone is on the same page and that how you have defined what it will take to win reflects the best knowledge available throughout your entire organization.

-• The quality criteria themselves are reviewed and approved for use based on what it will take to win.
+The quality criteria themselves are reviewed and approved for use based on what it will take to win.
 This should include verifying that how you define what it will take to win is based on how the customer will reach their decision, instead of how you think they should reach it.

 When you do this, you define proposal success in a way that everyone can use to ensure their role contributes to achieving it.
 That is something that just basing your proposals on best efforts and opinions won’t do for you.